randblack/the-alchemists-workshop/README.md

 :fire: You will be given a random number at the start of the game.

-:zap:By selecting one of the four elements below you will add points to your score.
+:zap: By selecting one of the four elements below you will add points to your score.

 :leaves: To win your score must equal the target number, if your score goes above the target you will lose.